OliverWBurke/fast-api-learning/README.md

 This will be shown in the swagger docs.
 I have completed most of the allowed parameters here, details of the parameters that can be passed are [here](https://fastapi.tiangolo.com/tutorial/metadata/#metadata-for-api)

+### Endpoint Tags
+We can specify tags against each endpoint.
+This will group the endpoints in the swagger documentation.

+This is done by creating a list of tags, which have a name and description, and adding that as a parameter when creating the App.

+Once the tags are created, they can be associated with the endpoints.
+Each endpoint can have more than one tag, if it makes sense for it to be shown in multiple sections.

 ## Running